fltk/fltk/README.abi-version.txt

-    Use CMake option OPTION_ABI_VERSION:STRING=10401 with the command line or any of the CMake GUI programs.
+    Use CMake option OPTION_ABI_VERSION:STRING=10401 with the command line or set OPTION_ABI_VERSION with one of the CMake GUI programs.

     Then start the build process in the IDE solution of your choice.
 This will run the build with the defined ABI version.